 Win has applied for a UEI number on 4/4/22 for the CSP grants to be administered.
-There is currently a backlog, but Wil will continue to follow up until resolved.
+There is currently a backlog, but Win will continue to follow up until resolved.

 Extend 303 Consulting Contract

 Win mentioned our consultants have provided good advice and guidance and have helped tremendously with the school.
 Win proposed to extend their contract for another 3 months.
 Motion to extend the 308 consulting contract carried unanimously.